enqueuer-land/enqueuer/README.md

 #### **runnable**:
 -	**runnableVersion**: string, it tells you which version of runnable should be ran.
 Ex.: "01.00.00".
 -	**name**: string, identifies the runnable throughout its execution.
--	**initialDelay**: optional number in milliseconds, it tells you how long the requisition has to wait before running a runnable.
+-	**initialDelay**: optional number in milliseconds, it tells you how long the runnable has to wait before running a runnable.
 Ex.: 2000.
 -	**runnables**: array of other **runnables** or **requisitions**.
 Yes, it can get recursive.

 #### **requisition**: